Police issue warning as fog limits visibility, roads left slick from overnight snow - NewsBreak

 LEHI, Utah (KUTV) — Crews in Utah County responded to a Lehi home early Friday morning, after an explosion left a smoldering fire at the residence, authorities confirmed.
 The incident happened shortly before 3:30 a.m., Jan.
 27, in the area of 300 East and Eagle Crest Drive.
 According to...

+1 killed after vehicle strikes box truck from behind on Mountain View Corridor

-WEST VALLEY CITY, Utah — One person is dead after a Saturday afternoon crash on Mountain View Corridor.
-According to the West Valley City Police Twitter account, a box truck stopped at a traffic light on Mountain View at 2400 South when a passenger car hit the truck from behind.
+WEST VALLEY CITY, Utah (KUTV) — One person is dead following a crash on Mountain View Corridor in West Valley City.
+Officials with West Valley City said the crash occurred a short time before 5 p.m. on northbound Mountain View Corridor near 2400 South, just before SR 201.
+They...

 Video shows rescue of pilot who crashed small plane near Weber, Rich counties